Thomas Eagleton: Honors and awards

-Eagleton threw out the ceremonial first pitch to end the pregame ceremonies of Game 5 of the 1985 World Series.
+On behalf of then-President Ronald Reagan, Eagleton threw out the ceremonial first pitch to end the pregame ceremonies of Game 5 of the 1985 World Series.

 The 8th Circuit federal courthouse in St. Louis is named after Eagleton.
-Dedicated on September 11, 2000, it is named the Thomas F. Eagleton United States Courthose.
+Dedicated on September 11, 2000, it is named the Thomas F. Eagleton United States Courthouse.

 Eagleton has been honored with a star on the St. Louis Walk of Fame.